-Learn more about FLIP - the First-Generation Low-Income Partnership @ W&L!
-FLIP is dedicated to creating a supportive community for First Gen and/or Low-Income (FGLI) students.
+Learn more about LIFT - the Low-Income, First-Generation Team @ W&L!
+LIFT is dedicated to creating a supportive community for First Gen and/or Low-Income (FGLI) students.
 We will advocate for FGLI issues on campus as well as organize resources, events, and meetup groups.

 First Generation Students

 Washington and Lee University is committed to ensuring the success of our students who are first in their family to attend college.
 We are here to assist you and answer any questions you may have regarding the application process, financial aid, academics, and social life.

 Washington and Lee University recognizes that being the first in your family is a huge accomplishment, and we are excited to cheer you on as you as you embark on this journey.
 We want to ensure that you have access to all the resources and support you may need as you learn and grow with us.
 We are here to answer any questions you may have regarding the application process, financial aid, academics, and social life.
 While we offer year-round events for you and your family to learn about life at W&L and beyond, we recognize that mentors, professors, and peers can serve as valuable resources.
 Your faculty adviser, professors, resident adviser, peer counselor, and class dean believe in keeping their doors open and are available to talk with you.
 While college can present many challenges, at W&L you won't be alone.